 The network will provide an efficient European infrastructure capable of performing all aspects of clinical studies from design to dissemination.
 It will function as the backbone of clinical research activity in the field of infectious diseases led by world-leading experts.
 Key design principles built into the network’s organisation and operations will ensure the delivery of rapid and coordinated research responses to public health emergencies that represent an imminent or immediate threat to the health and security of people living in Europe.

+You can insert here the description of your role or your organization/network in the project with a quote.

 Note for the editors